 asain video game character with a middle part

-What are some examples of Asian video game characters with middle parts?
+Are there any Asian video game characters with middle parts?